ourcodingclub/ourcodingclub.github.io/_posts/2018-11-26-earth-engine.md

 ```

-Next up, set your working directory to wherever you saved the data we exported to Google Drive, and read in the files.
+Next up, set your working directory to wherever you saved the data we exported to Google Drive and read in the files.

 ```r
 # Read in the data ----